Hypfer/Valetudo/docs/_pages/general/rooting-instructions.md

 Now you have to open a serial connection from your laptop to the device, this can be done with putty, miniterm, minicom or through a tool like screen with the following command: `screen /dev/ttyUSB0 115200,ixoff`.
 The baud rate is 115200 and flow control (XIN, XOUT) needs to be off.
 Your user also needs to have permission to access `/dev/ttyUSB0` which usually either means being root or part of the `dialout` group.
+If your tool supports it, activate logging of the session to a file, for screen use `screen -L /dev/ttyUSB0 115200,ixoff`, for putty go to Session -> Logging and activate "All session output".
+When you execute the commands to backup the calibration and identity data (see below) the output will be saved to the log file.
+Make sure to check the log file and store it in a secure place.

 Once your connection is ready, turn on the vacuum by pressing and holding the middle button (POWER) for at least 3 seconds.